 From the day I got out of the hospital until the spring of 2011, I lived with my mother (for the first time since I was twelve years old).
 With the support of my father, clients, and friends, she cared for me for that entire first year.
 My father would pick me up and take me out for long talks over lunch reminding me he was never too far away.
 We spent a lot of time together reminiscing and sharing and this was a huge part of my healing process.
 He and his wife would send me essential oils to ease the side effects of the medications and induce healing.
 My clients sent me cards of concern and gifts.
 One client even made me a blanket (that represented all my clients) to wrap myself in during my daily naps so I would know I wasn't alone.
 My community of family and friends came together to support the work I was doing to get my life back.

 I eventually started working again and very gradually built my strength and stamina.
 Then I was able to return the favor by caring for my mother while she went through two knee replacements within 6 months of each other.
 I consider those three years to be sent from Heaven.
 I always thought my mother was my best friend; now I am sure of it.

 My journey with Fibromyalgia isn't over.
-I manage it every single day with the help of my health coach, my massage therapist, my physicians, and my support group (Hendricks Regional Fibromyalgia and Chronic Pain & Fatigue at Avon YMCA).
+I manage it every single day with the help of my entire support system (family, friends, co-workers, doctors, holistic healthcare practitioners, and more).
 Together, they make up an awesome team that works together for the betterment of my life.
 It's my mission to help others as much as I have been helped.
 You can read my blog to learn more about how I've dealt with the day to day issues of living with Fibromyalgia.